vidhiJain/habitat-sim/KITCHEN_DEMO_README.md

 ## Building and Running

-Starting by building the Habitat viewer from source: https://github.com/facebookresearch/habitat-sim/blob/master/BUILD_FROM_SOURCE.md
+Starting by building the Habitat viewer from source (do *not* install via Conda or Docker): https://github.com/facebookresearch/habitat-sim/blob/master/BUILD_FROM_SOURCE.md

 Download the kitchen 3D assets (objects, stage, URDF files):